Aberystwyth University - Information Security Policy

 1.3 An effective Information Security Policy provides a sound basis for defining and regulating the management of information systems and other information assets.
 This is necessary to ensure that information is appropriately secured against the adverse effects of failures in confidentiality, integrity, availability and compliance which would otherwise occur.

 2.1 The documents in the Information Security Policy set apply to all information assets which are owned by the University, used by the University for its purposes, or which are connected to any networks managed by the University.

 2.2 The documents in the Information Security Policy set apply to all information which the University processes, irrespective of ownership or form.

-2.3 The documents in the Information Security Policy set apply to all members of the University (as defined in Ordinance 1 - https://www.aber.ac.uk/en/media/departmental/governance/ordinances/ORDINANCE-01---MEMBERS-OF-THE-UNIVERSITY.pdf ), visiting staff and any others who may process information on behalf of the University.
+2.3 The documents in the Information Security Policy set apply to all –current staff, current students, Council and committee members, visiting staff and any others who may process information on behalf of the University or who have legitimate access to University systems.

 2.4 Compliance with the Policy will be part of the contract of employment, a condition of Student Registration and part of the process granting others access to the facilities.

 3. Governance and Responsibilities